jonlinca/ACLandR_KMeans/README.md

 ### Step 4: ACL - Assign the clusters

 We've chosen four clusters in our analysis, and now we want to know where each phone number dialed, along with amount and call duration, should be grouped together.
-We will run K-Means one more time, and this time we will assign each phone number to a cluster.
+We will run K-means one more time, and this time we will assign each phone number to a cluster.

 Save the below into **acl_assignCluster.R**